• Feb 4, 2025

 A Digital Transformation Needs a Digital Experience Platform

-The needs of the customer experience are constantly changing, and organizations are choosing to invest in digital experiences in hopes of closing the gap between customer expectations and reality.
-A DXP helps to bridge that gap.
+The needs of the customer experience are constantly changing, and organizations are investing in digital experiences to close the gap between customer expectations and reality.
+A DXP helps to bridge that gap is a key part of that process, for both the immediate transformation project and to ensure that an organization can continue to meet those constantly changing expectations.

 At Magnolia, the best-of-breed approach is the center of our philosophy, so our architecture is built in such a way as to provide options and flexibility for brands that need it.
-Our open source DXP provides the transparency that brands need to innovate at scale and achieve a faster time to market.
+Our composable DXP provides the foundation that brands need to innovate at scale and achieve a faster time to market.
 Magnolia relies on a fast enterprise-grade architecture that is known for speed.

 Magnolia also ships with integration capabilities that help provide a unified experience for your brands.
 This includes pre-built integrations with Connector Packs, ecommerce integrations such as Salesforce Commerce Cloud and SAP Commerce, and many more extensions on the Magnolia Marketplace.